-It’s Halloween!
-Tonight, drivers will have to deal with scary monsters, demons, and clowns.
+Halloween is coming!
+Drivers will have to deal with scary monsters, demons, and clowns.
 And that’s just on the highways!
-Seriously though, with Halloween falling on a weeknight, commuters will be driving home as daylight fades and as kids are heading out to trick or treat.
+Seriously though, with Halloween falling on a weeknight his year, commuters will be driving home as daylight fades and as kids are heading out to trick or treat.

 Here are some tips to make sure this Halloween is fun and safe for everyone.

 Get home earlier.
-With Halloween being a school night, kids will likely start trick or treating right around sunset, which should be just after 6pm tonight – right in the thick of the evening commute.
-If you can, head out a bit early to get home between 5 and 5:30.
-That will get you home with daylight, and great visibility.
+With Halloween being a school night, kids will likely start trick or treating right around sunset, which should be just after 6 p.m. – right in the thick of the evening commute.
+If you can, plan to head out a bit early on Tuesday so you can get home before sunset, and before neighborhood streets fill up with trick-or-treaters.

 Be seen!
-Parents, help make it easier on drivers to see you and your trick or treaters!
+Parents, help make it easier for drivers to see you and your trick-or-treaters!
 Add glow sticks to costumes or candy bags, wear reflective clothing, or turn on the flash light on your cell phone…anything to help drivers see you.

 Don’t Drink and Drive!
-While most Halloween parties happened this past weekend, some restaurants and bars have Halloween events scheduled tonight.
-If you choose to attend a Halloween event tonight, you probably won’t be home in time for trick or treating.
+While most Halloween parties are held the weekend before or after the holiday, some restaurants and bars have Halloween events scheduled for the actual night.
+If you choose to attend a Halloween event, you probably won’t be home to encounter trick-or-treaters on the streets.
 However, you do need to get home safely…especially if you’ve had a few drinks.
-Please call a cab, an Uber, or a friend to get home if you’ve been drinking!
+Please call a cab, an Uber or Lyft, or a friend to get home if you’ve been drinking!

 Have a safe and happy Halloween!